josephatObwoge/test/README.md

 # test
-my first trial on github
+my first trial on github  any assistance is required to contribute
+#Thanks to @kmike and jose